drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 **Fullscreen Parameter:** <br>

 This emulator is available for Windows-x64.<br>
-You can find a tool in the 'Simple Launcher' tools menu that can generate BAT files for you.
+You can find a tool in the 'Simple Launcher' tools menu that can generate BAT files for you.<br>

 ## Sega Saturn